Grand Haven's volunteer-built musical fountain

 On a summer night in Grand Haven, the hillside across the river lights up and starts to dance.
 Jets of water leap and sway to music while colored lights wash over them, all of it choreographed song by song.
 The spot to watch is the waterfront downtown; the show itself plays out on Dewey Hill, the wooded rise on the far bank of the Grand River.

 The whole thing came from a dentist’s memory.
-Bill Creason, a Grand Haven dentist who later served as mayor, had seen a musical fountain in Germany after World War II and couldn’t shake it.
-Local engineer William Booth II drew up the design, and in 1962 volunteers built the fountain for around $50,000.
-The first summer show ran on May 30, 1963, and people have been gathering on warm evenings ever since.
+While serving as a U.S. Navy dentist during World War II, Grand Haven native Bill Creason saw the Przystawic musical fountain in Germany.
+Local engineer William Morris Booth II drew up Grand Haven’s design, and volunteers built it in 1962 for an estimated $50,000.
+The first summer show ran on May 30, 1963.

 So you sit on the grass or the boardwalk as the light fades, the river goes dark, and the hill across the water comes alive with water that knows the music.